PowerLedger/powr/docs/src/developing/clients/rust-api.md

 crates that are [published to crates.io][crates.io] and can be found [on docs.rs with the "solana-" prefix][docs.rs].

+Powerledger utilises these Solana crates to interact with the Powerledger blockchain.
+Powerledger plans to switch to official Anza software releases once they are available.

 [crates.io]: https://crates.io/search?q=solana-
 [docs.rs]: https://docs.rs/releases/search?query=solana-